PawseySC/Reframe-MPI-Stress-Tests/README.md

   account: pawsey0001 # Account to charge for running job
 ```

-On Setonix we use the SLURM job scheduler, so if you are using a different one, more modifications will be required to run the tests due to differing naming conventions and differences in the level of integration of various job schedulers with ReFrame.
+On Setonix we use the SLURM job scheduler, so if you are using a different one, more modifications will be required to run the tests due to differing naming conventions and differences in the level of integration of various job schedulers within ReFrame.